maziac/DeZog/README.md

 Please note: The tutorial is a bit outdated, it uses 'z80-debug'.
 This was the former name of the project.
 It has been renamed to 'dezog'.
 This means especially that in the launch.json files you need to change 'z80-debug' to 'dezog'.

 Nevertheless Cesar (W. M.) also shows how to setup the system under Windows and explains a few features of z80-debug/DeZog so that it is a great advice to get you started.

-### L BREAK into program, 0:1

-Date: Aug-2020, DeZog 1.4

-And here is another shorter **tutorial by Dean Belfield** ([L BREAK into program, 0:1](http://www.breakintoprogram.co.uk/programming/assembly-language/z80/z80-development-toolchain)).
-For this one you don't need to compile ZEsarUX by yourself.